radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

 1. Select the secondary object from the drop-down list.

-     >[!note] The object associated with the primary object and cannot be changed.
+     >[!note] The object associated with the primary view cannot be changed.
 Even if you have defined an object class mapping, you see the base object class, not the remapped one.

 1. Select the attribute from the primary object to base the join on from the *Primary Join Attribute* drop-down list.
 1. Select the attribute from the secondary objedct to base the join on from the *Secondary Join Attribute* drop-down list.